tobievii/EdgeIOTCBridgeSolution/README.md

 ## Azure IoT Hub
 Azure IoT Hub is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.
 In this example Azure IoT Hub is used to manage the Azure IoT Edge devices and modules.

-# Example: Azure IoT Central Edge Module
+# Example: Azure IoT Central Bridge Module
 This repository contains a Viual Studio Code example of an Azure IoT Edge module (Node.js) that can be used to send telemetry to Azure IoT Central.
 This example is based on the [Azure IoT Central Device Bridge](https://github.com/Azure/iotc-device-bridge).
 Almost all code is the same except for the index.js file, which is replaced by an app.js file acting as a Azure IoT Edge module.
 This example consists of 2 Azure IoT Edge modules.
 The IOTCBridgeModule that ensures device register to and messages are send to Azure IoT Central, and a transformation module (IOTCSimulatorModule) that transforms the data coming from the [Simulated Temperature Sensor](https://azuremarketplace.microsoft.com/en/marketplace/apps/microsoft.edge-simulated-temperature-sensor-ga?tab=Overview) module.

 ## Converting the Azure IoT Central Device Bridge into a module